biesiad/jquery-multidownload/README.md

-# multiDownload

-## jQuery plugin for simultaneous downloads
+# jQuery plugin for simultaneous downloads

 ## How to use

 ### Add links